Mijn Oma is Activist

 13 min documentary made by Tobias van Oosten, 2024

-Whilst going through a burnout, I struggled to face ongoing challenges in the world.
-What can I do to make impact?
+Whilst going through a burnout, Tobias struggles to face ongoing challenges in the world.
+What can he do to make impact?
 What is enough?
-When facing these questions, I turned to my grandma.
+When facing these questions, he turns to his grandmother.
 She is tirelessly active: she demonstrates with the climate movement, helps refugees find housing, and writes protest letters to the city council.
-I decided to do research on my personal questions.
-This resulted in a film I made as part of VPRO’s program for aspiring filmmakers: Ongeschreven Regels.
+Tobias explores how his activist grandmother deals with these questions and finds energy and resilience in a changing world.

 Festivals and Awards